 Measuring is critical to adoption.
 Start by checking whether your people are logging in.
 Look for volumes of data records created.
 Once your processes are embedded, look for compliance – are calls to key accounts always logged every 30 days, are key contacts present on prospect companies, is your sales pipeline complete and up-to-date, do your forecasts reflect reality?

-Finally, sSurvey your people regularly and make sure that the system is meeting their needs and identify new features.
+Finally, survey your people regularly and make sure that the system is meeting their needs and identify new features.

 Pulse Check: A meaningful percent of reps have not logged in within the last few days.
 You don’t see “exceptions reports” on dashboards that highlight non-compliance.
 You find you can’t trust the numbers yourself …